 UMHB has a broadly based core curriculum that is central to the University's mission.
 Three credit hours of fine arts courses are required for all students seeking a degree.
-The CVPA offers a wide range of courses to fulfill this requirement, which range from a general fine arts appreciation course (see below) to more specific fine arts courses such as design, drawing, musical ensembles, and more.
+The CVPA offers a wide range of courses to fulfill this requirement, which range from a general fine arts appreciation course to more specific fine arts courses such as design, drawing, musical ensembles, etc.